aerium-network/aip/AIPs/aip-3.md

 blockchain that enables decentralized intellectual property registration, ownership tracking, and provenance management without relying on smart contracts.
-The system implements a privacy-preserving hash-based proof mechanism using BLAKE2b cryptographic functions to ensure data integrity while maintaining confidentiality of asset content.
-The proposed IP Registry system supports comprehensive metadata management with optional fields including title, content type, public links, and file size, while maintaining a mandatory version control system that creates an immutable chain of ownership and modifications similar to distributed version control systems.
+The system implements a privacy-preserving hash-based proof mechanism using BLAKE2b [^2] cryptographic functions to ensure data integrity while maintaining confidentiality of asset content.
+The proposed "DAS" (Digital Asset System) system supports comprehensive metadata management with optional fields including title, content type, public links, and file size, while maintaining a mandatory version control system that creates an immutable chain of ownership and modifications similar to distributed version control systems.

-The implementation leverages cryptographic signatures `(Ed25519/Secp256k1)` to establish proof of ownership and authenticity, with transaction sizes optimized to range from `121 bytes` for minimal registrations to `558 bytes` for full transfers including complete metadata.
+The implementation leverages cryptographic signatures `(Ed25519/Secp256k1)` [^3] to establish proof of ownership and authenticity, with transaction sizes optimized to range from `121 bytes` for minimal registrations to `558 bytes` for full transfers including complete metadata.
 Unlike existing NFT-based solutions that